Dick Schoof: National security career

-Prime minister (2024–present)
+Prime minister (2024–2026)

 Schoof with President of the European Commission Ursula von der Leyen in 2024.

 The Party for Freedom (PVV) of Geert Wilders won a plurality in the November 2023 general election.
 On 16 May 2024, the PVV presented a right-wing coalition agreement with the People's Party for Freedom and Democracy (VVD), New Social Contract (NSC), and the Farmer–Citizen Movement (BBB).
 As part of the negotiations, the four party leaders agreed none of them would serve as prime minister.
 The PVV had initially proposed Ronald Plasterk for the position, but he withdrew from consideration due to accusations of fraud.
 Schoof was subsequently nominated for the office of prime minister on 28 May 2024 by the coalition parties under formateur Richard van Zwol.
 He was sworn in on 2 July by King Willem-Alexander as part of the Schoof cabinet, and he became the first independent politician to serve as prime minister since Cort van der Linden (1913–1918).
 Dutch news weekly Elsevier Weekblad opined: "The top official knows all the nooks and crannies of The Hague and is an expert in the field of immigration and security.
 He believes in a healthy relationship between civil service and politics," while at all times respecting that politicians had the last say.

 A debate two days later in the House of Representatives about the cabinet's government policy statement was characterized by some media outlets as chaotic.
 Schoof's defence against accusations of racism directed at cabinet members was described as "lame" by PVV leader Geert Wilders, and the debate was later suspended to allow Schoof to rebuke health minister Fleur Agema (PVV) for disrupting the debate through a live-tweet.

 Schoof with Japanese Prime Minister Fumio Kishida in 2024.

 Schoof presented the cabinet's governing agreement on 13 September 2024, expanding on the outline of the coalition agreement.
 It reiterated the cabinet's intention to declare an asylum crisis, bypassing initial parliamentary approval.
 Schoof stated that citizens were experiencing an asylum crisis but said he was unable to specify conditions or a timeline for its resolution.
 When documents by civil servants took the position that using emergency powers lacked legal justification, Nicolien van Vroonhoven (NSC) raised concerns, while Wilders warned that the cabinet could face trouble if an emergency law was not enacted.
 Schoof subsequently facilitated negotiations between the coalition parties, and an agreement on asylum measures was reached in October 2024 that excluded the use of emergency powers.